Zextras/carbonio-ui-preview/etc/carbonio-ui-preview.api.md

 }

 // @public
-export const ImagePreview: React_2.ForwardRefExoticComponent<ImagePreviewProps & React_2.RefAttributes<HTMLDivElement>>;
+export const ImagePreview: ForwardRefExoticComponent<ImagePreviewProps & RefAttributes<HTMLDivElement>>;

 // Warning: (ae-forgotten-export) The symbol "PreviewNavigatorProps" needs to be exported by the entry point index.d.ts
 //